liufuyang/http-kv/golang/README.md

 go test ./...
 ```

-Use this https://github.com/liufuyang/autocannon-go for some simple performance test
+Use this https://github.com/liufuyang/autocannon-go for some simple performance test, getting some metrics from client size

 ```
 # at root directory of autocannon-go